shoaib4330/TidalAssignment/README.md

 # Assignment Details
 Please execute:
 `mvn clean install` to build the project and execute the tests (unit tests) for the project.
+Comments within code are also added.
+Following additions and changes are done to the assignment.
 - Added lombok to remove boiler plate code from entity classes.
 - Added Proper Error Messages and Threw Exceptions where needed.
 - Added Validations to method arguments.